Mission Statement and History

-Founded in 1789 as the nation’s first Catholic institution of higher learning, Georgetown College is committed to the Jesuit traditions of an integrated education and of productive research in the liberal arts, including fine arts, humanities, languages, sciences, and social sciences.
+Founded in 1789 as the nation’s first Catholic institution of higher learning, Georgetown University College of Arts & Sciences is committed to the Jesuit traditions of an integrated education and of productive research in the liberal arts, including fine arts, humanities, languages, sciences, and social sciences.
 The College seeks to expand the imagination, foster the life of the spirit, cultivate lifelong learning, encourage service to God and humanity, and promote respect for diversity in an age of global community.

 Utilizing the national and international resources of Washington, DC, in its research and educational missions, this Catholic college encourages learning that transcends the boundaries of the classroom.
 It affirms the interconnection of teaching and research and fosters a close relationship between faculty and students in pursuit of common goals.
-As a community, Georgetown College aims to form individuals of integrity who are dedicated to innovation and social justice and prepared to address the challenges of the present and the future in light of the responsibilities of freedom.
+As a community, the Georgetown University College of Arts & Sciences aims to form individuals of integrity who are dedicated to innovation and social justice and prepared to address the challenges of the present and the future in light of the responsibilities of freedom.

-Georgetown College, the oldest Catholic College in the United States, was founded in 1789 by John Carroll, Archbishop of Baltimore.
+The Georgetown University College of Arts & Sciences, the oldest Catholic College in the United States, was founded in 1789 by John Carroll, Archbishop of Baltimore.
 A progressive citizen of his time, he firmly believed in the principles of the United States Constitution.
 He made it clear that the new college was to be open to students of every religious persuasion.

 On March 1, 1815, President James Madison signed the act of Congress which chartered the College of Georgetown.
 In 1844, it was incorporated by another congressional act.
 During the years of the Civil War, Georgetown students fought for the North and South.
 Later the colors blue and gray were adopted by the College to signify the reunited nation and the sons of Georgetown who had served on both sides in its civil war.

-From its founding to the present day, the graduates of Georgetown College have taken their places in the forefront of almost every human endeavor.
-They serve as educators, public servants, and statesmen; they work in business, law, medicine, and research.
+From its founding to the present day, the graduates of the Georgetown University College of Arts & Sciences have taken their places at the forefront of almost every human endeavor.
+They serve as educators, public servants, and statespeople; they work in business, law, medicine, and research.

 Today, proud of its tradition and heritage, Georgetown, through all its graduates, seeks to serve the communities and the world in which it lives.
-The College exists to provide a liberal education for young men and women who will be called to intellectual, moral, and professional leadership, and to foster in them a lifelong commitment to the quest for truth.
+The College exists to provide a liberal education for young people who will be called to intellectual, moral, and professional leadership, and to foster in them a lifelong commitment to the quest for truth.